 Repeatability: This course may be repeated for additional credit.

 MSP 8221.
-History of Electronic Media.
+The History of Modern Media.
 3 Credit Hours.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.